thenexthub/Codira/docs/HighLevelSILOptimizations.rst

 This is an example of the ``@_semantics`` attribute::

   @public @_semantics("array.count")
-  func getCount() -> Int {
+  fn getCount() -> Int {
     return _buffer.count
    }

-In this example we annotate a member of the Swift array struct with the tag ``array.count``.
+In this example we annotate a member of the Codira array struct with the tag ``array.count``.
 This tag informs the optimizer that this method reads the size of the array.

-The ``@_semantics`` attribute allows us to define "builtin" SIL-level operations implemented in Swift code.
+The ``@_semantics`` attribute allows us to define "builtin" SIL-level operations implemented in Codira code.
 In SIL code they are encoded as apply instructions, but the optimizer can operate on them as atomic instructions.
 The semantic annotations don't necessarily need to be on public APIs.
 For example, the Array subscript operator may invoke two